dcos/dcos-docs/1.10/deploying-services/containerizers/docker-containerizer.md

 **Important:**
 * The default entry point is the launch command for the container.
 If the entry point accepts arguments, you can specify them in the `args` field of the Marathon app definition.
 If there is no default entry point, you must specify a command in the `cmd` field.
 It is invalid to supply both `cmd` and `args` for the same app.
-* When you run a Docker image in the Docker Engine the underlying Docker log files are not truncated or rotated.
+* When you run a Docker image in the Docker Engine, the underlying Docker log files are not truncated or rotated.
 These files can become arbitrarily large (and often go to a system disk rather than a storage disk).
-On a server with limited space this can lead to running out of disk space.
-Mesosphere recommends that when running on Docker Engine you disable Docker logging by setting the `log-driver` parameter to `none` in the `containers.docker.parameters` field your app definition.
+This can cause a server with limited disk space to run out of disk space.
+Mesosphere recommends that you disable Docker logging if you are using Docker Engine.
+To do this, set the `log-driver` parameter to `none` in the `containers.docker.parameters` field of your app definition.
 If you are provisioning the container using the DC/OS web interface:
   1. Click the **JSON EDITOR** toggle.

      ![json editor](/docs/1.10/img/json-editor-toggle.png)